Consumers have caught on to delivery, drive thru, and all forms of in-store pickup, and they’re not going back.

 When working with external fleets, use data tracking and measuring software to check KPIs and make sure they are providing the experience your customers expect.
 The same applies for internal teams as well.

 Use logistics reporting to centralize data across all providers.
 This will give you a more complete view of fleet performance, fleet order value and other criteria that explain the impact each fleet has on your business.
 This data should be customized to your KPIs, and per role (e.g. for store managers, operational leaders, and business executives).

-Now more than ever, the success of your off-premise fulfillment will define the value of your brand.
-Customers don’t care about the fault lines in your operations – they care about getting good tasting food fast, and at reasonable prices.
-Personalization, convenience, and good performance – all mixed with a dash of strong branding – will win you repeat customers, no matter where they order from.
-Investing in delivery and fulfillment technology, and engaging with the right delivery partners, is the best way to increase your off-premise sales in today’s market.
+Now more than ever, the success of your delivery and fulfillment will define the value of your brand.
+Consumers don’t care about the fault lines in your operations – they care about getting their orders fast, and at reasonable prices.
+Personalization, convenience, and good performance – all mixed with a dash of strong branding – will win you repeat customers.
+Investing in scaling up your delivery and fulfillment models, engaging with the right partners, and implementing the technology that meets your business needs is the best way to increase your sales in today’s competitive market.

 We’ve worked with the world’s leading enterprises to scale up profitable eCommerce delivery and fulfillment solutions.
 To learn more about Bringg’s data-led orchestration platform, visit Bringg.com or get in touch with a representative here.